timkins666/tmc-users/README.md

 #### Backend

-A FastAPI web server running on `localhost:8000` providing a basic API for getting, creating and (soft) deleting users.
+FastAPI web server running on `localhost:8000` providing a basic API for getting, creating and deleting users.

 It uses [uv](https://docs.astral.sh/uv/) for package management because it is great.